Suppose you want to benchmark your application on each of PostgreSQL and MySQL. To do this, use config groups.

 my_app.py without requesting a configuration will print an empty config.

-You can append an item a config group to the
+Select an item from a config group with

 Like before, you can still override individual values in the resulting config:

 - Config content can be relocated via package overrides.
 See Reference Manual/Packages.

 - Multiple options can be selected from the same Config Group by specifying them as a list.

 See Common Patterns/Selecting multiple configs from a Config Group